Steve973/api-evolution-showcase/README.md

 What follows is some information about the ideas that went into the published article, but if you want to skip all of that, then you can find the article that I published to Medium [here](https://medium.com/@steve973/are-you-building-java-apis-incorrectly-hint-probably-i-was-3f46fd108752).
-The article is broken into sections that link to each of the project modules that are discussed below, and the article provides a more engaging narrative than this document.
+The article includes links to each project module and provides a more engaging narrative version of what is discussed below.

 ---